mohamadnoor991/AWS_Project/README.md

-# Part1 description to launch.
+# Readme of Part1 : description to launch.

 To launch the application you had to launch the 2 programs of the application (client.py and EserverEC2):